ygoto3/css2jsobject-bridge-loader/README.md

 # css2jsobject-list-loader
-A webpack loader to convert css to JavaScript object through a list file
+A Webpack loader to convert css to JavaScript object through a list file

 ## Usage